medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/auth.md

 ### Example

 Print out the access token to the CLI's standard input and save it in the vault.
+Example is intended for Powershell.
+Drop the double quotes in case you're using Windows CMD.

 ```
 echo "cld_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" | surdocs auth